-Additional prospective industries that are expected to benefit from the growth of the thermoset composite market include wind blade, construction, infrastructure, tooling, robotics and biomedical industries.
+Additional prospective industries that are expected to benefit from the growth of the thermoset composites market include wind blade, construction, infrastructure, tooling, robotics, and biomedical industries.

 With support from the Waste and Resources Action Programme’s Resource Efficiency Action Plan (REAP) for the Composites Industry, this largescale research initiative was primarily focused on reducing composite material-related waste and improving resource efficiency within applicable industrial sectors.

-Indeed, composite materials are finding application on offshore installations, where their balance of light weight, corrosion resistance and good mechanical performance, as well as excellent fire performance are brought to bear.
+Indeed, composite materials are finding applications on offshore installations, where their balance of lightweight, corrosion resistance, and good mechanical performance, as well as excellent fire performance are brought to bear.
 Following the Piper Alpha disaster, several rigs have opted for composite fire and blast protection systems.